tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

     ![This is a screenshot of the Various row, which is listed under Attacked Resource.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image76.png "Select a row")

-5. You will see the information about the alert that was fired, at some point you will also be able to execute investigations and playbooks against the alert instances:
+5. You will see the information about the alert that was fired:

     ![This is a screen shot of an alert instance.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image77.png)